Vendetaaaa/Githipedia/CONTRIBUTING.md

 > There is not a "special" writing type but it is recommended to follow these:

 - Write like you are explaining something to a friend who knows what GitHub is but has not gone deep on this topic yet.
 - Clear steps.
-No unknown jargon unless you explain it. ( per exemple,
+No unknown jargon unless you explain it.

 **Links**